Almenon/AREPL-vscode/README.md

 **VENV**

-to use you arpel with VENV you can set the AREPL.pythonPath setting to reference the location of your venv python
+to use you arepl with VENV you can set the AREPL.pythonPath setting to reference the location of your venv python

 **Variable Representation**